mmower/passport_control/README.markdown

       get :show, :id => @content.id
     end

 Calling `at_passport_control` on the instance ensures that the block is called when the record corresponding to `@content` gets instantiated by ActiveRecord, no matter what chain of methods is involved.
-This example mocks the method `#foo` of any instance of that particular record.
+This example ensures that when the controller method `#show` looks up the record given it's id that the returned instance correctly mocks the method `#foo`.

 Test Framework Integration
 --------------------------